firedrakeproject/firedrake-fluids/README.md

 # Firedrake-Fluids

-A collection of numerical models for fluid flow simulation using the [Firedrake](http://www.firedrakeproject.org) framework.
+A collection of numerical models for fluid flow simulation, using the [Firedrake](http://www.firedrakeproject.org) performance-portable automated solution framework.

 ## Dependencies